inventure/docker-play-seeder/README.md

 `sbt`, `scala`, and `java` deployed to a Docker registry of your choice — you must have permissions to push to the specified Docker registry.

+#### Notes
+The Docker setup of this service is written and tested on Debian-based Linux distros (e.g. Debian, Ubuntu, Kali, etc.).
+If you wish to use this project with other distros, you might need to make small adjustments to the [Dockerfile](Dockerfile), e.g. replacing `apt-get` with `yum` or `apk`, installing additional packages, etc.

 Below are the various ways of generating images:
 - Using default values specified in `project/versions.scala` file
   ```shell